escolmebartlebooth/CarND-Semantic-Segmentation/README.md

 #### Initial results

 This base model (with regularisation) was then tested using various combinations of the hyper-parameters.
 After a limited amount of tuning, the best model loss achieved was 0.128 with 50 epochs, drop out of 0.5, a batch size of 8 and a learning rate of 5E-5.
+It should also be noted that to run a batch size of more than 4 required a GPU of 11GB (at least a GPU instance > 3GB)

 Example output images can be seen below, showing reasonable if not perfect performance: